Why Your Last Mile Feels Like a Never-Ending Road Trip

 What is first mile delivery?

-First mile delivery refers to the first leg of the shipping journey where product is often transported from its factory to a fulfillment center.
+First mile delivery refers to the first leg of the shipping journey, where the product is transported from its factory to a fulfillment center.
 Also commonly referred to as “freight delivery.”

 How GoBolt differs from other last mile carriers